 Due to this occupation’s small size and low turnover rate, aspiring animal breeders with prior knowledge of animal science and genetics will have the best job prospects.
 Those interested in breeding larger or more exotic animals, or animals for research purposes, will enhance their employability with a Bachelor’s Degree in zoology or agricultural or veterinary science.
 Breeders who wish to transition to other related jobs may go on to become show judges or work as lobbyists or campaigners with national breeding organizations.

 Supply of Animal Breeders

-The Animal Breeder industry is concentrated in California, Texas, and Kentucky.
+The Animal Breeder industry is not particularly concentrated in any state.